satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 proposed in this article and will require a change of culture that many researchers may resist.

-There is a common sentiment that reviewer anonymity has the following
-advantages: it protects social-professional relationships from anger aroused by criticism, it may allow for more honesty as reviewer is not worried about professional repercussions, and that the forced public acknowledgement of reviewers will reduce the number of people willing to review,
+There is a common sentiment that reviewer anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.

 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems